rdfostrich/article-jws2018-ostrich/content/evaluation.md

 For BEAR-B-daily, OSTRICH is 8,82 times smaller than HDT-IC, and it is 4,95 times smaller for BEAR-B-hourly.
 The CB and CB/TB approaches in most cases outperform OSTRICH in terms of storage space efficiency due to the additional metadata that OSTRICH stores per triple.
-For BEAR-B-daily, OSTRICH even requires less storage space than gzip on raw N-Triples.
+For BEAR-B-daily and BEAR-B-hourly, OSTRICH even requires less storage space than gzip on raw N-Triples.

 OSTRICH requires more space than gzip for BEAR-A on raw N-Triples, but it is able to provide an efficient query interface, which gzip doesn't.
 For the BEAR-B cases, OSTRICH requires less storage space than gzip.
-If pure compression is required without querying capabilities, OSTRICH's format is still beneficial as is shown in [](#results-ostrich-compressability).
+If pure compression is required without querying capabilities, OSTRICH's format is still beneficial as is shown in [](#results-ostrich-compressability) and [](#results-ostrich-reduced-compressability).
 For the BEAR-B cases, OSTRICH requires less storage space more than gzip, which is because of the increased redundancy in B+Tree values.
 Furthermore, compressing BEAR-B-hourly saves even more space (80,88%) than BEAR-B-daily (67,87%), because of the same reason, BEAR-B-hourly contains 1299 versions, while BEAR-B-daily contains 89 versions.
+For reduced OSTRICH stores, where only the main `SPO` index is stored, this compressibility rate is even slightly higher.

 We compared the streaming and batch-based ingestion algorithm in [](#results-ostrich-ingestion-rate-beara-compare).
 The streaming algorithm has linearly increasing durations for each next version,